Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 - Memphis has played 12 games, with three wins against the spread.

-- This season, the Tigers have one against the spread win in two games as a favorite of 7.5 points or more.
+- The Tigers have covered the spread once this season when favored by 8.5 points or more (in two chances).

-- Memphis' games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Memphis' games this year have hit the over five times in 11 opportunities (45.5%).

-- When Memphis records more than 31.4 points, it is 1-2 against the spread and 4-0 overall.
+- Memphis is 1-2 against the spread and 4-0 overall in games when it scores more than 31.4 points.

-- In games that Memphis amasses more than 446 yards, the team is 1-3 against the spread and 3-2 overall.
+- In games that Memphis picks up more than 446.0 yards, the team is 1-3 against the spread and 3-2 overall.

-- The Tigers have 19 giveaways this season, while the Rainbow Warriors have 27 takeaways .
+- This year, the Tigers have 19 turnovers, eight fewer than the Rainbow Warriors have takeaways (27).

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.